jamesflorentino/laro/README.md

   We register pre-defined component classes in our game world to be instantiated and used later by generated entities.
  */
-world.addComponents([
+world.components.register([
   ['stats', StatsComponent],
   ['character', CharacterComponent],
   ['combat', CombatComponent]
 ])

 /*
   A System object handles different kinds of logic.
-The second argument is the required components
  */
 world.addSystem(new CombatSystem(), ['stats' , 'combat'])

 /*
-  Creating an entity can be configured from a .json file if wanted.
+  Creating an entity can be configured from a .json file.
-  This enables us to loosely configure characters programmatically without hardcoding the arbitrary data inside the actual game level code.

   file: ./data/entities/hero.json